-NOTE: Submitting a white proxy card will revoke any vote you previously made via the Board's BLUE proxy card.
+NOTE: Withholding your vote on VIEX's nominees on a white proxy card is NOT the same as voting FOR ALL of our Board's nominees on the BLUE proxy card.
+Submitting a valid white proxy card will revoke any vote you previously made via the Board's BLUE proxy card.
 Accordingly, if you wish to vote pursuant to the recommendation of the Board, you should complete, sign, date and return a BLUE voting instruction form or BLUE proxy card and DISREGARD any white voting instruction form or white proxy card that you may receive from VIEX.